josnin/redgin-mystore/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/typescript-ezsw6j)

 This project is a basic shopping cart demo that showcases the integration of various technologies to create a small ecommerce application.
-It built using RedGin, jong-router for routing, and Pao-form for form building.
+It built using [RedGin](https://github.com/josnin/redgin), [jong-router](https://github.com/josnin/jong-router) for routing, and [pao-form](https://github.com/josnin/pao-form) for form building.

 ## Features
 - Browse through product listings